itislei/DKU-Library-Data-Visualization-Tutorials/ArcGIS Online/Dataset/README_China_Airport_Dataset.md

 ---

 ## Description
-This dataset contains information on airports in China established before January 15, 2020, including names, geographic coordinates, administrative locations (province, city, area), contact details, and opening year and month; the original data are in Chinese and were sourced from CnOpenData, with selected fields translated into English and the sample dataset renamed China_Airport_Dataset.
+This dataset contains information on airports in China established before January 15, 2020, including names, geographic coordinates, administrative locations (province, city, area), contact details, and opening year and month; the original data are in Chinese and were sourced from CnOpenData, with selected fields translated into English and the sample dataset renamed 'China Airport Dataset'.

 ---